Probing evolution of Long GRB properties through their cosmic formation history aided by Machine Learning predicted redshifts: Acknowledgements

 \section{Acknowledgements}

 We acknowledge Clemson University for the license support received for the Mathematica software.
 Numerical computations were in part carried out on Small Parallel Computers at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.
+M.G.D. acknowledges the support of the JSPS Grant-in-Aid for Scientific Research (KAKENHI) (A), Grant Number JP25H00675.
 We thank the anonymous referee for their valuable feedback.

 \software{This work benefited from the following software: \textsc{Mathematica} \citep{Mathematica}, \textsc{Scipy} \citep{2020SciPy-NMeth}, \textsc{Matplotlib} \citep{Hunter:2007}, and \textsc{Plotly} \citep{plotly}.}